 The First National Bank Of Ann Arbor

-The First National Bank Of Ann Arbor in Michigan printed $367,500 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1863 and stopped printing money in 1882, which equals a 20 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Ann Arbor issued 8 different types and denominations of national currency.
+The First National Bank Of Ann Arbor in Michigan printed $2,594,330 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1882 and stopped printing money in 1935, which equals a 54 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Ann Arbor issued 7 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The First National Bank Of Ann Arbor was located in Washtenaw County.
-It was assigned charter number 22.
+It was assigned charter number 2714.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com